madgen/madgen.github.io/posts/Fur-Rebecca.markdown

 inWhich: I provide a not-so-awkward recommendation service for her.
 ---

+### 17th of February, 2019
+  - You mentioning poetry reminded me of Paterson (2016) by Jim Jarmusch.
+It is a slow-burning film about a poet.
+I told you this before, I cannot feel poetry unless it is in Turkish.
+Some recitations in this movie are exceptions to that.
+Jarmusch is also the director of Only Lovers Left Alive, Dead Man, and Coffee & Cigarettes (more like the last short film that we liked and less like the others).
+Hopefully, that gives you an idea.
+  - What I said about not talking about our lives is a good principle, but when you _need_ me to be there for you, just tell me and I'll listen.
+  - It felt good.

 ### 13th of February, 2019

   - Before You Love by Frenic, so that you can dance on your own.